 Jim Beale heads an ambitious research project to create a wormhole through time.
 The project undergoes its first trial and the wormhole is successfully opened, after which they find a dahlia specimen has been sent back from the other end of the wormhole.
 However, they have used up their supplies of the rare substance needed to power the process.
 The only option for Jim to complete the experiment – ie. send the dahlia back from a few weeks in the future and prove it works – is to ask for money from the venture capitalist Klaus Meisner.
 As he is due to meet Meisner, Jim is joined by the beautiful Abby who passionately argues his case.
 Meisner provides the funding but then backstabs Jim by revealing that he owns the dahlia and will refuse to release it unless he gets ownership of the company.
 As he is passionately drawn to Abby, Jim realises that she is Meisner’s puppet.
 As the process is reactivated to send the dahlia back, Jim impulsively jumps through the wormhole and back in time.
 As he sets out to stop Meisner taking control, Jim finds he is doomed to repeat the events that have already happened.
 In his attraction to Abby, he discovers that things are very different to what he believed.

 Synchronicity is a film from US director Jacob Gentry.
 Gentry had previously made the indie film Last Goodbye (2004) and was then one of the three co-directors on the indie horror hit of The Signal (2007).
 In between, Gentry has made the psycho films My Super Psycho Sweet 16 (2009), My Super Psycho Sweet 16 Part 2 (2010) and My Super Psycho Sweet 16 Part 3 (2012).
+Subsequent to this, Gentry went on to make the horror film Broadcast Signal Intrusion (2021).

 Synchronicity is a venture into the time paradox theme.
 The story that people are probably most familiar with here is Twelve Monkeys (1995) in which a time traveller seeking to prevent a disastrous future from occurring ends up inadvertently causing the very same future to occur by lapping over and intersecting with his own past.
 You could also point to Back to the Future Part II (1989), which tells a new story hidden inside the margins of a previous chapter.